LanceGonzaga/Weather-app/README.md

 - **Search by Location**: Allows users to search for the weather in any city globally.
 - **Temperature Units**: Shows the temperature in Celsius
 - **Responsive Design**: The app is designed to be mobile-friendly and adapts to different screen sizes.
-- **Responsive Design**: The app is designed to be mobile-friendly and adapts to different screen sizes.

 ## Set up